-Two days later (yep, two), we go on a date.
+Two days later (yep, two), we went on a date.

-We meet.
-He looks like his photos.
-I look like my photos.
+We met.
+He looked like his photos.
+I looked like my photos.
 Check.

-He’s good-looking, but I’m not feeling it where it counts …
+He was good-looking, but I wasn’t feeling it where it counts …

-Sure, there have been exceptions to this generalization, but of the hundreds of long-term (over 10, 20, 30+ years) couples I’ve interviewed, 95% of the women said they didn’t experience instant physical/sexual chemistry.
-(The stats are reversed for the dudes, which makes sense because men’s sexual area of the brain is 20X larger than women’s.
-Again, thanks Mat.)
+Sure, there have been exceptions to this generalization, but of the hundreds of long-term (over 10, 20, 30+ years) couples I’ve interviewed 95% of the women said they didn’t experience instant physical/sexual chemistry vs emotional connection.

 So, what happened at the end of my date?

-We discovered, through text after the date, that although we both shared an intellectual connection, neither of us shared a “romantic” connection.
-We agreed to be friends.
-And because he’s a good guy and emotionally mature, I feel confident introducing him to my sexy single gal pals.
-Wham-bam-thank-me-ma’am!
+We discovered, through texting after the date, that although we both shared an intellectual connection, neither of us shared a “romantic” connection.

 You’re welcome! 😉